ibm-cloud-docs/blockchain-sw-252/howto/ibp-console-advanced-deployment.md

 In order for a CA, peer, or ordering node to be able to communicate with the HSM client image you need to create a Kubernetes secret named `hsmcrypto` that contains the keys and configuration files for the HSM that you are using.
 When the console deploys a node that is configured with HSM, it uses this secret to access the HSM client image keys and configuration files.

-<blockchain-sw-251>The secret needs to be created in the operator namespace.</blockchain-sw-251>  If you are using the {{site.data.keyword.cloud_notm}} HSM, the command would be:
+The secret needs to be created in the operator namespace.
+If you are using the {{site.data.keyword.cloud_notm}} HSM, the command would be:

 ```
 $ kubectl create secret generic hsmcrypto -n <NAMESPACE> --from-file=Chrystoki.conf --from-file=cert.pem --from-file=key.pem --from-file=server.pem
 ```
 {: codeblock}

-Replace `<NAMESPACE>` with the name of your <blockchain-sw-251>operator [Kubernetes namespace](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-k8#deploy-k8-namespace) or [OpenShift project](/docs/blockchain-sw-251?topic=blockchain-sw-251-deploy-ocp#deploy-ocp-project).</blockchain-sw-251> If you are not using {{site.data.keyword.cloud_notm}} HSM, you need to replace the values of the `--from-file` parameters with the set of certificates and configuration files that are required for your HSM client image.
+Replace `<NAMESPACE>` with the name of your operator [Kubernetes namespace](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-k8#deploy-k8-namespace) or [OpenShift project](/docs/blockchain-sw-252?topic=blockchain-sw-252-deploy-ocp#deploy-ocp-project).
+If you are not using {{site.data.keyword.cloud_notm}} HSM, you need to replace the values of the `--from-file` parameters with the set of certificates and configuration files that are required for your HSM client image.

 When successful, the output looks similar to:
 ```